A Road Trip To Owen Sound

 Walter’s Falls is a boutique Inn where visitors can spend the night.
 However, it has much more to offer….like some great hiking!

 Walter’s Falls is not a popular spot for hikers, however, the Bruce Trail runs behind the Inn.
 From the trail you can view a smaller waterfall which itself is beautiful.
-But if you want to get closer to the base of the waterfalls, you can follow the trail behind the Inn and climb down to the base of the Falls.
+If you want to get closer to the base of the waterfalls, you can follow the trail behind the Inn and climb down to the base of the Falls.

 A Road Trip To Owen Sound: One Day Itinerary

-If you leave home earlier enough in the morning, it’s possible to complete the entire ititinerary provided in one day.
+If you leave home early enough in the morning, it’s possible to complete the entire ititinerary provided in one day.
 I guarantee that you will find a road trip to Owen Sound well worth your while!

 Have you visited Owen Sound lately?
 What was your favourite thing to do and see?